Franklin Tree

 What do Franklin trees look like in the fall and winter?

-Franklin trees’ leaves turn bright reddish in the fall before falling to reveal gray, sculptural branches.
-According to master gardener Carolyn Harstad in her excellent book, Go Native!, “It has fiery orange-red fall foliage, and interesting gray bark.”
+Franklin trees’ leaves turn a bright reddish hue in the fall before falling, revealing gray, sculptural branches.
+Master gardener Carolyn Harstad, in her excellent book, Go Native!, describes it as “fiery orange-red fall foliage, and interesting gray bark.”

 Even in the fall, Franklin Trees put out flowers alongside beautiful foliage